tomberek/mcm/manual/iv.md

 be committed.

---LSQP--Note: If the offense solicited or advised was attempted or
+[Note: If the offense solicited or advised was attempted or

- committed, add the following element--RSQP--
+ committed, add the following element]

 (3) That the offense solicited or advised was (committed) (attempted)